 Declaration of State of Emergency

-If the disaster is beyond the scope of local municipalities' ability to mitigate the damage quickly, the Chairman of the Oswego County Legislature may declare a countywide State of Emergency according to New York State Executive Law.
+If the disaster is beyond the scope of local municipalities' ability to mitigate the damage quickly, the Chair of the Oswego County Legislature may declare a countywide State of Emergency according to New York State Executive Law.
 Local municipalities may declare local States of Emergency.